-Recommendation - The City should establish procedures to ensure the AFR is published timely.
-In addition, the City should establish procedures to ensure the amounts reported in the AFR are accurate and supported by the City's records.
+Recommendation - The City should establish procedures to ensure amounts reported in the AFR are accurate and supported by the City's records.
 An independent person should review the AFR for accuracy and the review should be documented by the signature or initials of the reviewer and the date of the review.